TaylorTurnerIT/nixserver/README.md

 ## 🗺️ Roadmap

-Future plans, including secret management updates and storage migrations, are documented in the project TODOs.
+Future plans are documented in the project TODOs.

 👉 **See [TODO.md](https://github.com/TaylorTurnerIT/nixserver/blob/master/README.md) for the full roadmap.**